Introduction

 - To find how much x and y change, we need to subtract the first coordinate from the second

-We can use this in our equation to find the gradient of a line:
+- We can use this in our equation to find the gradient of any line:

 Special Cases